oswis-org/oswis-address-book-bundle/README.md

-# Accommodation module for OSWIS
+# Address book module for OSWIS

-Accommodation module for One Simple Web IS.
+Address book module for One Simple Web IS.

 ## Installation